tyson617/reading-notes/class-01.md

     An HTML attribute is additional information for the element, such as how the element will be styled.

   Describe the Anatomy of an HTMl element.
     There is an opening tag surrounded by angle brackets, and being the name of the element.
 Next, the content of the element.
-Lastley,         there is a closing tag which is the same as the opening but with a forward slash before the element name.
+Lastly,          there is a closing tag which is the same as the opening but with a forward slash before the element name.

   What is the Difference between <article> and <section> element tags?
     An <article> is a self contained composition that can be reused.
-A <section> is a generic element used if a more specific element           cannot represent it.
+A section is a generic element used if a more specific element             cannot represent it.

   What Elements does a “typical” website include?
     A typical website includes a header, navigation bar, main content, sidebar, and footer.